UltraPhil/Yii-Highcharts/readme.md

 What is Yii-Highcharts?
 --------------
 Yii-Highcharts is an extension to include charts, OOP-style, PHP, in your YII applications.
+With Batik exporting !

+Disclaimer:
+This plugin was originally created by Milo Schuman and is available @ https://code.google.com/p/yii-highcharts/

+However, due to numerous attempts to contact the author for fixes, and the fact that the project seems staled (a bug dated on Mar-2012 with no answer whatsoever), we decided to fork and release the plugin with our modifications.

-What I'm planning to support:
+What We're planning to support:
 - Charts
 - Exports as Yii native controller actions.